Tips for Your Assessment Centre Group Exercise (2023)

 This is much harder to do from a job resume alone.

 As a candidate, it is important that you understand what is expected of you on the day to stand the best possible chance of securing the job.

 So, here are a few trusted tips for your assessment centre group exercise.

 Usually, an assessment group exercise involves 7–10 applicants who participate in a series of group activities.

 The pre-set exercises are designed to assess everyone’s performance against the job description’s core competencies.

 The purpose of each task is to find out who is most suited to the role.

-Traditionally, assessment center group activities occur at designated centers or your potential workplace.
-However, it is not uncommon to be asked to join a virtual group assessment center instead.
+Traditionally, assessment centre group activities occur at designated centres or your potential workplace.
+However, it is not uncommon to be asked to join a virtual group assessment centre instead.